FedericoCortese/ST-JM/README.md

 # README

 ## Overview
 This repository contains code to simulate and analyze spatio-temporal data using the Spatio-Temporal Jump Model (ST-JM).
 The model efficiently handles spatio-temporal clustering with missing data and incorporates spatial and temporal dependencies between variables.
+For detailed information on the model specification, please refer to the associated paper available [here](https://arxiv.org/pdf/2411.09726).
 The repository includes two main files:

 1. **`Utils_.R`**: Contains utility functions for simulating spatio-temporal data, managing missing data, and running the ST-JM.
 2. **`Example.R`**: Provides an example of how to use the ST-JM with simulated data and visualize the results.